ekoutanov/serbzip/README.md

 If you get stuck, run `serbzip --help`.

 # How `serb.zip` Works
 Each codec works differently.
-They share some common concepts but the underlying algorithms may be totally different.
+They share some common concepts but the underlying algorithms may be entirely different.

 ## Balkanoid
 Balkanoid is the famed codec that started it all.
 It maps between compressed and expanded forms with _no loss in meaning_.
 It does this through a combination of _dictionary mapping_ and a _unary encoding_.

 Balkanoid's dictionary is a mapping from a **fingerprint** to a sorted vector of all dictionary words that satisfy that fingerprint.
-A fingerprint is taken by stripping all vowels and converting remaining characters to lowercase.
+A fingerprint is taken by stripping all vowels and converting the remaining characters to lowercase.
 E.g., the fingerprint of `"Apple"` is `"ppl"`.

 The dictionary is essentially a `HashMap<String, Vec<String>>`.
 The vector is sorted by comparing words by length (shortest first), then by lexicographical order.